pvlib/solarfactors/README.rst

 `pvlib python <https://github.com/pvlib/pvlib-python>`_ even though the original repository is no longer maintained.
 The objective is to provide a working dependency for the existing pvfactors functionality currently in pvlib python.
-New features may be added, but don't count on it.

 Documentation for this fork can be found at `Read The Docs <https://solarfactors.readthedocs.io>`_.